The Lonely Island: Further work: "Dick in a Box" and Hot Rod

-Music, television, and film careers (2009–present)
+Music, television, and film careers (2009–11)

 Incredibad and continued viral success

 In the summer of 2008, the trio rented a home in Los Angeles and began recording their debut studio album, Incredibad (2009), over the course of three months.
 The album is composed of new songs and pre-existing songs debuted and recorded for SNL.
 Many songs recorded for the album would later premiere as Digital Shorts in the following season of SNL.
 In contrast to their work at SNL, the troupe went through each song in detail, taking their time to craft the album.
 For the first time, the group incorporated professional mixing and mastering, leading to an improved sound quality of the recordings.
 The first song they created for the record "Jizz in My Pants", was the lead single and debuted as an SNL Digital Short in December 2008.
 It received millions of views, and was their first single to go platinum by the Recording Industry Association of America.

 Incredibad was released a dual CD/DVD set in February 2009.
 Their next significant viral success was "I'm on a Boat", a collaboration with T-Pain that spoofs hip-hop excess.
 The trio had met T-Pain when he guested on SNL a year prior, who confirmed he was a fan of Hot Rod.
 "I'm on a Boat" was a bigger success than its predecessor, going double-platinum and earning a nomination for Best Rap/Sung Collaboration at the 52nd Grammy Awards.
 Although not an official single, based on digital downloads, "Like a Boss" was certified gold.
 The record sold nearly 250,000 units in 2009, making it the year's eighth bestselling hip hop album.

-Taccone quit SNL in 2010, but nevertheless returned for the following seasons to produce Digital Shorts related to their musical work.